shudnal/ExtraSlots/README.md

 }
 ```

 This is the basic example.
+Real logic for CircletExtended is [there](https://github.com/shudnal/CircletExtended/blob/b5c8af365631191ddb9543b2641870ef28c9950a/CircletExtended.cs#L148).

 If you have questions feel free to reach me at [discord](https://discord.com/users/shudnal), Nexus or just open github issue.

-There are also API by [AzuEPI](https://github.com/AzumattDev/AzuEPI/wiki/API-Home) that works in a similar way.
-Maybe you will find your answer there.